Ballymena Showgrounds: Stock car racing

-Up until 2019 Stock car racing was run at Ballymena on select Friday evenings from Good Friday until the end of September, with many Championship races taking place throughout the season including hosting the Stock rod Championship of the World on multiple occasions.
+Up until 2019 Stock car racing was run at Ballymena on select Friday evenings from Good Friday until the end of September, with many Championship races taking place throughout the season including hosting the ORCi Stock Rod Championship of the World on multiple occasions.

 Racing at the track was originally promoted by hot rod driver Ernie Kilpatrick and Robert Mathers in 1977.
 At that time it was the third stock car track in Northern Ireland, the other two being Aghadowey Oval and Shamrock Park in Portadown.
 In 2007 the Raceway celebrated its 30th anniversary which featured a celebratory race meeting featuring many famous retired drivers, along with guest drivers from other forms of motorsport, most notably FIA World Rally Championship driver Kris Meeke who tried his hand at racing a National Hot Rod.

 In 2019 racing at the venue ceased due to dwindling attendance and complaints from the football club about damage to the pitch caused by racing.

+Beginning in mid 2025 there has been an effort to restart racing at the venue, but so far this has been unsuccessful with reasons given ranging from concern over potential damage to the football pitch to the safety concerns over the wall which slopes downward at its base meaning that cars tended to ride up it and potentially roll over.